The 8th in the Franchise

 Former scientist Galen Erso lives on a farm with his wife and daughter, Jyn.
 His peaceful existence comes crashing down when Orson Krennic takes him away from his family.
 Years later, Galen becomes the Empire's lead engineer for the most powerful weapon in the galaxy, the Death Star.
 Knowing that her father holds the key to its destruction, Jyn joins forces with the Rebel Alliance to steal the space station's plans.

 Rogue One is a movie I couldn't wait to see.
 I was so excited for this film.
 I saw it, and I'm happy to say this is one of the best films in the entire Star Wars universe.

 The cast was perfect.
 All the actors did a great job.
 The one negative I had about the acting was Forest Whitaker.
-He wasn't bad, in fact he was amazing.
+He wasn't bad, in fact, he was amazing.
 His acting was so good it stuck out.
 Everybody gave it 100%, but he gave it 200%.
-In some of his scene, especially the ones were he's not alone, he just sticks out, but other than an Oscar winner giving an Oscar worthy performance the acting department is fantastic.
+In some of his scenes, especially the ones where he's not alone, it seems to take all the attention, but other than an Oscar winner giving an Oscar-worthy performance the acting department is fantastic.

 I loved the characters.
 My favorite was the blind monk Chirrut Imwe.
 Most of the characters are good enough to be memorable.

 The one problem I had was other than Jyn, no character gets major development.
 This would have been the death of most films, but these characters, for the most part, are interesting enough to watch.

 We learn very small things about the characters throughout the film, but we never get a full back story (unless you court Cassian).